PHOS4green – How the Phosphorus Recovery Works

 “Dry” process control without corrosion and contact of free acid with components

 Suspension is easier to dose than filter cake, centrifuge cake, wet granulate, extrudate, etc.

 Safe raw material feed via spray system guarantees easy cleaning of the system

 Pollutant content is significantly below the legal limits

 Simple, flexible and stable process control due to separation of the process steps

 Depending on the application objective, water and other solid or liquid nutrient components, including additional phosphate sources, are added.
-The process step via the suspension also makes it possible to better control and manage adhesive tendency and the exothermic reaction.
-The high-energy reaction, which sometimes occurs spontaneously and violently when the phosphate-containing ashes and the mineral acid are brought together directly, becomes controllable and manageable.
+The suspension step also makes it possible to better control and manage the tackiness of the system and the exothermic reaction.
+The high-energy reaction, which sometimes occurs spontaneously and violently when the phosphate-containing ashes and the acid are brought together directly, becomes controllable and manageable.
 The free acid is already largely converted in the suspension, effectively preventing corrosion of plant components.